Generic selectors

 Uterotonic administration for PPH prevention by country, facility type, and study phase

 The percentage of women receiving prophylactic uterotonics at baseline was in general very high in all countries and in both facility types (most were more than 90%).
-Therefore, there was no room for improvement after implementation, except in Uganda, which improved from almost 80% to more than 90%.
-Unexpectedly, in Burkina Faso, there was a 14% reduction in prophylactic uterotonic administration in CEmONC facilities.
+Therefore, there was no room for improvement after implementation, except in Uganda CEmONCs, which improved from 79.9% to 90.9%.
+In Burkina Faso, there was a 14% reduction in prophylactic uterotonic administration in CEmONC facilities.
 During implementation, HSC was the most used uterotonic for PPH prevention in both BEmONCs and CEmONCs.
 In BEmONCs, HSC was administered to >99% of women in all study countries.
-In CEmONCs, HSC was administered to >97% of women in Sierra Leone, Burkina Faso, and Ghana and >87% in Ethiopia and Uganda.
+In CEmONCs, HSC was administered to >97% of women in Sierra Leone, Burkina Faso, and Ghana, and 87% in Ethiopia and Uganda.
 These findings are presented in Figures 1 and 2.
 No adverse events were reported from the use of HSC during implementation.

 Figure 1*: